moving sliders—while visuals are projected across eight textiles, creating a dynamic perspective display

 I want people from different cultures to care about each other.
 We need care.
 When you’re familiar with a culture, you care more about its people.

-I divided vowels and consonants
+I divided the vowels and the consonants

-1. group of vowels: ա ու ի է օ
+- group of vowels: ա ու ի է օ

-2. group of consonants: բպփ ....
+- group of consonants: բպփ ...

-3. group of consonants that I can sing
+- group of consonants that I can sing

 I used 2 Teensy microcontrollers, which are great for music-based projects.
 Since I had 39 sounds to work with, Teensy was perfect for it.

-I ended up using two of them: one dedicated to the
+I ended up using two of them: one dedicated to the duduk-inspired part, and another for the MIDI-style controller.

 It features two parts: one inspired by the traditional form of Armenian duduk and the other by a geometric design of a modern MIDI controller

-I attached the vowels to sliders,for more fluid interaction, while consonants are mapped to buttons, since they’re short by nature.
+I attached the vowels to sliders, for more fluid interaction, while consonants are mapped to buttons, since they’re short by nature.

 When it came to materials, I thought about wood, but I switched to acrylic so people can see what is inside.

-The MIDI controller part features 12 sliders of which 6 are for vowels and 16 buttons for consonants, each corresponding to Armenian letters and arranged in different rhythms.
+The MIDI controller part features 12 sliders, of which 6 are for vowels and 16 buttons for consonants,

-The duduk-inspired section uses 7 tubes, each producing sounds that resemble natural elements like wind or whistling, reflecting the unique qualities of the Armenian alphabet.
+The duduk-inspired section uses 7 tubes, each producing sounds that resemble natural elements like

 Performance day at NYU ITP during the third semester, winter, for the NIME class, where I am performing and demonstrating the instrument in use.